s-vintagew/BOOKSTORE-ATHSOVIN/README.md

 3. [Atharv Shirke](https://github.com/AtharvShirke9)

 ### Program Description:
-* We made a program for bookstore, in which we implemented security options of login to use the program.
-We have divided the program into two user.
-One is default “admin” and second user we set.
-At first run we have to setup username and password for user, after setting up the user, will be asked to login.
-As we login for first time you will be logged into admin where we need to Input book details.
-After adding book details, we can directly move to bookstore using Redirect option.
-As we move to Bookstore, we now have access to normal user, and we can’t revert to admin.
-From user section we can ***PURCHASE*** the book we want.
-We can see how many books are available in store through ***DETAIL OF BOOKS*** option.
-We can search for books using any ***KEYWORDS***.
-There's also option called ***OTHERS*** which has specified operation as per our problem statement. and ***EXIT***.
-Now for admin section we must exit the store and login with admin credentials to get into admin section.
-In ***admin*** we have options for adding new book which we can use to enter book details.
-We can update the book stock and book price from ***UPDATE RECORD*** option.
-We can change password for user if user forgets password from ***CHANGE PASSWORD*** option.
-We have one special option to directly move to BOOKSTORE(which we called user section) through ***REDIRECTION*** option and Last is ***EXIT***. and We comiled it all into Standalone Executable Format(.exe)
+* We made a program for the bookstore, in which we implemented security options of login to use the program.
+We have divided the program into two users.
+One is default “admin” and the second user we set.
+On the first run, we have to set up a username and password for a user, after setting up the user, will be asked to log in.
+As we log in, for the first time you will be logged into admin where we need to Input book details.
+After adding book details, We have to log out from **ADMIN** and have log in to **USER** for using the user section.
+From the user section, we can **PURCHASE** the book we want.
+We can see how many books are available in-store through the **DETAIL OF BOOKS** option.
+We can search for books, using any **KEYWORDS**.
+There is an option called **OTHERS** which has specified operation as per our problem statement.
+We also have a **LOGOUT** option to log out from the program and **EXIT** for terminating the program.
+For the admin section, we must log out from the store and log in with admin credentials to get into the admin section.
+In the **ADMIN** section, we have options for adding a new book which we can use to enter book details.
+We can update the book stock and book price from the **UPDATE RECORD** option.
+We can change the password for the user if the user forgets the password from the **CHANGE PASSWORD** option.
+We also have a **LOGOUT** option to log out from the program and **EXIT** for terminating the program. and We compiled it all into _Standalone Executable Format(.exe)_

 ### Code Flow:
 ```